scottyroges/MortgageMatrix/memory-bank/activeContext.md

 7. Add more visualization components for mortgage data (amortization charts, etc.)
 8. Add social sharing capabilities for calculator results
+9. Enhance the Contact Us page with a contact form

 ## Current Challenges